 Q: What advice would you give COP students about preparing for a career?

 A: Start your research early by talking to professionals in your areas of interest.
 Ask questions about their chosen career path, obstacles, challenges and benefits.
 Inquire about shadowing them in a professional setting.
 Explore internship opportunities that give you exposure to your areas of interest.
-In addition, utilize Pacific’s Career Resource Center as much as possible starting in your first year here by getting to know the career advisors, internship development specialists, and the other resources available to you.
-Also, take advantage of workshops and training sessions such as mock interviews and career fairs, etc. Finally, talk to your professors and advisors about your future career goals and aspirations.
+In addition, utilize Pacific’s Career Resource Center as much as possible starting in your first year here by getting to know the career advisers, internship development specialists, and the other resources available to you.
+Also, take advantage of workshops and training sessions such as mock interviews and career fairs, etc. Finally, talk to your professors and advisers about your future career goals and aspirations.

 Q: What advice would you give parents about helping their students prepare for a career?